 Qualification at Graduation:

-After successful completion of this 12-15-month programme, a Dental Surgery Assistant Certificate will be awarded during the official graduation ceremony organized by the Zimbabwe Academy of Dental Nursing (ZADENU) with its participating partners or friends.
+After successful completion of this 12-15-month programme, a Dental Surgery Assistant Diploma will be awarded during the official graduation ceremony organized by the Zimbabwe Academy of Dental Nursing (ZADENU) with its participating partners or friends.

 Venues for face to face sessions: